mathisrgt/ln-xrpl-bridge/README.md

 We believe in **true decentralization**, and this project is our step toward a **better BTC-XRP ecosystem**.

 ---
+## 🏗️ **Improvements**

+To do: we verify that a transaction has been received, but not the exact amount.

+---

 ## 🤝 **Contributions & Support**
 We welcome contributions!
 Feel free to: